mochoabuilds/cookbook/README.md

 by Michael Valentino Ochoa

-## THE REASONS FOR THIS COOKBOOK
+## REASONS FOR THIS COOKBOOK

 * This document was written for non-stem learners interested in computer vision.
-The goal is provide readers with a working understanding of computer vision.
-I presume you have high school / early college math literacy.
-I also assume a knowledge of programming, as examples are coded in C/C++.
+The goal is to provide readers with a working understanding of computer vision.
+I presume you have high school and early college math literacy.
+I also assume a knowledge of programming, as examples are coded in C++.
-* This cookbook is filled with code for low level computer vision applications.
+* This cookbook is filled with code for computer vision applications.
 I organize the document around dialing up the complexity bit by bit to show code in action.
 All problems are broken down into smaller digestable components, and then put together in a way yielding fresh tools and insights.
-For the sake of this document we avoid three dimensional vision, and largely avoid RGB color maps.
-My hope is to show curious non-stem students how to identify and classify objects into themed groups.

-## THE HARDWARE OF COMPUTER VISION

-## BASIC OF COMPUTER VISION
+The few who understand computer vision technology and have the skills to rapidly deploy technology with C++ have a huge advantage.
+The goal of this document is to assist non-stem learners in scooping up this valuable advantage.

+## INTRODUCTION

+## DATA TYPES

+## ARRAY OPERATIONS

+## TBD

-## GREY LEVEL VIDEO
+## TBD

-## CLASSIFYING AND RECOGNIZING OBJECTS

-## COUNTING AND CLASSIFYING OBJECTS

 ## ETHICAL ASPECTS

-## MANAGEMENT OF TECHNOLOGY

-## OPERATIONS

-## EXAMPLE APPLICATIONS

 ## APPENDIX A

 ## APPENDIX B

+## BIBLIOGRAPHY